 Glenholm Vineyard is a family-held vineyard located by the Limfjord – 45metres above sea level – with a view of the islands Livø, Fur and Mors.
-The underground is made of clay with gravel, chalk and flint, which creates the best conditions for growing grapevine.
+The underground consists of clay with gravel, chalk and flint, which creates the best conditions for growing grapevine.

 In 1993 the first vine was planted at Glenholm Vineyard.
 At that time, only about 20 vines were planted, and it was a mix of four different sorts brought home from England.
-Without being planned that way, this became the foundation of an ongoing development of a Danish vineyard which today has a planted area of 2.5 hectares.
+Without planning on it, this became the foundation of an ongoing development of a Danish vineyard which now has a planted area of 2.5 hectares.
 Today, eight different vine sorts are grown at Glenholm, and the vineyard produces 7000 bottles a year.

-Today, Glenholm Vineyard is carried on by the entire family - both the first and the second generation.
+Glenholm Vineyard is still managed by the founding family - both the first and second generation.